 The Community Foundation of Washington County MD, Inc. works with families, friends and organizations to create lasting legacies through endowed scholarship funds that can make awards forever.
 You can create a scholarship to memorialize or honor someone, celebrate your alma mater or promote a chosen career field.
 The creation of a scholarship fund can affect the donor as much as the recipient.

-The Community Foundation of Washington County MD offers more than 60 scholarships.
-Applications for 2018 are now open.
+The Community Foundation of Washington County MD offers more than 100 scholarships for graduating high school students and non-traditional students in continuing education.
 Each scholarship has its own criteria and deadline, so please check each individual scholarship for specifics.
-Please contact Kristy Smith, director of grants and donor relations at (301) 745-5210 for any questions.
+Please contact Sarah Burge, director of grants and donor relations, at (301) 745-5210 for any questions.

 To browse scholarships and/or apply, read through our Scholarship List.